 You don't want to surprise your client with the price, I recommend creating a pricing system with different designs/times and different prices.
 Make sure your pricing is transparent to the client from the start, that way there can be no disputes when it comes to payment.

-For example, lots of clients will want a feature nail to have nail art on, it helps the client make a decision and will help you if you had a premade set of nails with differernt designs of the same feature nails and prices on them to suit individual client budgets and preferences.
+For example, lots of clients will want a feature nail to have nail art on, it helps the client make a decision and will help you if you had a pre made set of nails with different designs of the same feature nails and prices on them to suit individual client budgets and preferences.

 All of these calculations are just to do with your own time, we haven't began to factor in the cost of products yet.
+If you want to learn more about pricing your nail services tailored to your business needs, our Pricing Your Nail Services Webinar is perfect for you to calculate your prices to ensure you are making a profit.
 Anything you use over your standard service you need to charge for.
 Whether it's chains, chrome or crystals you need to charge a minimum price that covers the cost of these.

 Imagine a sweet shop with all the pick n mix labelled, that's how you want your Swarovski Crystal Embellishments to look, sort them into jars and let the client see the price of each crystal you can put on their nails.
 No one could say not to that!